hjespers/teslams/README.md

 - if you check every 15 minutes for a new token then you should see your old one listed as the the second in the token list and you can switch the first token in the list for another 15 minutes.
 - if you ever get undefined tokens, or get an HTTP 401: Unauthorized return code, then call REST API /wake_up, followed by /vehicles, and the last two active tokens will be once again revealed

-#Requirements

-The example.js application requires that you edit the credentials in the file "config.json" before running the programs or authentication will fail.
-All other examples get the username and password from the command line options.

-	{
-	"username": "yourMyTeslaLogin@email.com",
-	"password": "yourPassword",
-	}

 #Support